-Neo4J is a leading, open source graph database designed to leverage relationships as first-class entities.
+Neo4J is a leading, open source graph database designed to leverage data relationships as first-class entities.
 It was initially developed in 2000, and became an open source project in 2007.
 Since then, it has been adopted by over thousands of organizations including Walmart, Marriott, UBS, Cisco, HP, and eBay.

-As the most popular graph database rated by DB Engines, the common use cases for Neo4J vary from real-time recommendations and to fraud detection and identity and access management.
+As the most popular graph database rated by DB Engines, the common use cases for Neo4J vary from real-time recommendations and master data management to fraud detection and identity and access management.
 For existing customers and others interested in exploring Neo4J, we are thrilled to announce the release of the Anypoint Connector for Neo4J.

 In this blog, I’d like to walk you through a simple demo app to show you how to use the Neo4J Connector.